JornWildt/Mason/Documentation/Mason-draft-2.md

 #### Properties for link templates

-Link templates share all the common navigational element properties.
+Link templates share all the common control element properties.

 ##### `href`
 This property is REQUIRED and MUST be a string value representing a valid URL template according to [RFC 6570](http://tools.ietf.org/html/rfc6570).